criticalmash/assemble-navigation/README.md

 // sort the main menu
 navigation.menus.main.sort(sortByTitleOrSpecial);
 ```
 The `parent` parameter is useful when you want to use different sorting strategies for different menus.
 For example, you can use an Alpha-by-Title sort for your products page and sort blog posts using a timestamp value in the post's front matter.
-See the tests file [sort-spect.js] for examples.
+See the test file [sort-spect.js](https://github.com/criticalmash/assemble-navigation/blob/0.4.0/test/menu-spec.js) for examples.

 ## Release History